 Making Sense of Non-Binding Retail-Price Recommendations

-We model non-binding retail-price recommendations (RPRs) as a communication device facilitating coordination in vertical supply relations.
-Assuming both repeated vertical trade and asymmetric information about production costs, we show that RPRs may be part of a relational contract, communicating private information from manufacturer to retailer that is indispensable for maximizing joint surplus.
-We show that this contract is self-enforcing if the retailer’s profit is independent of production costs and punishment strategies are chosen appropriately.
-We also extend our analysis to settings where consumer demand is variable or depends directly on the manufacturer’s RPRs.
+We model retail-price recommendations (RPRs) as a communication device in vertical supply relations with private manufacturer information on production costs and consumer demand.
+With static trade, RPRs are irrelevant, and the equilibrium outcome is inefficient.
+With repeated trade, RPRs can become part of a relational contract, communicating private information from manufacturer to retailer that is indispensable for maximizing joint surplus.
+We show that this contract is self-enforcing if the retailer's profit is independent of production costs and punishment strategies are chosen appropriately.
+The predictions of our analysis are consistent with the available empirical evidence.